onehilltech/gatekeeper/README.md

 };
 ```

-The router definition above will expose the Gatekeeper routers at the following
+The router definition above will expose the Gatekeeper routers at `/gatekeeper`.
-location:

-    /gatekeeper

 Lastly, define the routes you want to protect.
 For example, you can protect a
 all routes on a give path: